dshackith/serverless-slack-glossary/README.md

   ```
   npm install -g serverless
   ```
-3. Install The Serverless Slack App Template and provision all AWS services
+3. Install The Serverless Slack Glossary Template and provision all AWS services.
+Note that part of this process is copying serverless.template.yaml to serverless.yaml

   ```
   serverless install --url https://github.com/dshackith/serverless-slack-glossary